USEPA/ORDatWork/README.md

 5. `composer install` -- install all dependencies for the project.
 This can take some time.
     * For a Windows environment, this must be done in a BASH command line.
 Try GIT bash, included with the GIT installation, or Ubuntu Bash, new to Windows 10.

+### Requirements: Composer and PHP Version

+Currently the project requires:
+* Composer 1 (you can use `composer self-update --1` to downgrade)
+* PHP 7.x

 ### [Acquia Dev Desktop (ADD)](https://dev.acquia.com/downloads)
 1. Open ADD